 Established by Ordinance 42-2019, this fund was established to capture any incremental increases in value for the redevelopment of several parcels of real property located on the north side of West Lane Avenue, between Chester Road and Westmont Boulevard.
-This TIF has two different inception dates based on the development of the parcels included in the TIF.
-The first portion, which currently includes a hotel, began in tax year 2020 and will expire in 2049 (final settlement in 2050).
-The second portion began in tax year 2022 and will expire in 2051 (final settlement in 2052).
+This TIF will have two different inception dates based on the development of the parcels included in the TIF.
+The first portion, which currently includes a hotel, is set to begin in tax year 2020 and expire in 2049 (final settlement in 2050).
+The second portion is expected to begin in 2021 or 2022.